ReFeree: Radar-based efficient global descriptor using a Feature and Free space for Place Recognition: Related Works

 \subsubsection{Place Recognition for \ac{Sonar}}

 Underwater research is at an earlier stage compared to \ac{Radar} sensors, but some studies have shown notable results. \citet{lee2014experimental} utilizes Forward Looking Sonar (FLS) to detect artificial markers, thereby enhancing localization performance.
 However, a drawback of this research is its limitation to place recognition only in man-made environments.
 Recently, \citet{kim2023robust} proposes a \textit{sonar context} that leverages structural information in the underwater environment.
 This study focuses on understanding the meaningful information from the max intensity of \ac{Sonar} images and generating global descriptors similar to max pooling.
-The proposed global descriptor has been found to assist in compensating for accumulated errors in \ac{IMU} data.